matt-e0/CubeSat-Fault-Tolerant-Control/README.md

 ## Overview

 Reaction wheels generate torques by accelerating or decelerating flywheels, rotating the satellite through conservation of angular momentum.
-Four wheels are arranged in a pyramid (tetrahedron) configuration, providing a redundant fourth actuator.
+Four wheels are arranged in a pyramid configuration, providing a redundant fourth actuator.
 When a wheel fails, the adaptive gain in the controller increases automatically to compensate — distributing torque across the remaining wheels via a pseudoinverse allocation matrix.

 <p align="center">
   <img src="Resources/1000038925.jpg" width="500"/>